Bridgend Ravens

 Bridgend Ravens (Cigfrain Pen-y-bont) (formerly Bridgend RFC) are a semi-professional rugby union club based in Bridgend, South Wales.

-They currently play in the Welsh Premier Division and are a feeder club to the Ospreys regional team.
+They currently play in Super Rygbi Cymru and are a feeder club to the Ospreys regional team.

 Origin

 Bridgend RFC first formed a team in 1878, playing and losing to Newport RFC in the final of the South Wales Challenge Cup.
 However, the club was only established de facto after the first general meeting of the club was held at the York Hotel, Bridgend on 11 April 1880.

 The first AGM confirmed the first full season's results for 1879–80: the club played 11 matches with six wins, three defeats and two draws.
 A profit of £3.9s.3d. was recorded.

 The first captain of the club was F. Sadler.
 The first international cap won by a player from the club was Ben Gronow, winning the first of his four union caps in 1910.